GoblinRules/SilentWitness/README.md

 **What happens:**
 - Downloads setup script directly from GitHub
 - Executes it automatically
+- Downloads and extracts the complete SilentWitness repository
+- Downloads and installs FFmpeg and Python 3.12
+- Installs all Python dependencies
 - Sets up everything in `C:\Tools\SilentWitness\`
 - No need to clone or download anything manually!